erroronline1/caro/readme.md

 This application contains sensitive data.
 Please do not leave the device unattended while being logged in to avoid unintended data dissemination.
 Be aware sensitive data can be compromised by taking screenshots or switching apps, avoid exposure of the contents outside of the application.
 If you export sensitive data outside of the application you are responsible for a secure handling.
 Even with a disabled device the application may be still active in the background.
 On connection loss sensitive data is stored on the device.
 Please make sure to gain network access as soon as possible to flush the data to the server for safety and consistent documentation reasons.
 Log out of the application if unused and do not leave it unattended.
 Use only valid devices to ensure a safe data handling.
 In case of a lost access token or compromised pin inform a user of following permission groups immediately: :permissions (*as defined within config.ini for permissions->users*)

 ### Your data
 This application is part of quality management control.
 Your data is necessary for documentation and ressource management.
 You can check your data within your profile.
 Some data may have to be set by a member of the administration, other can be set and appended by yourself.
 In case your account is deleted, sent messages and common used information (orders, checks, approvals, your name as author and contributor to documentation) remain within the system due to legitimate interest of consistent documentation and operational procedures.
+Api requests with parameters, payload, your name and permissions are logged in accordance with guidelines and will be deleted after :request_log (*as defines within config-file*) days by default.

 ### Device permissions
 This application requests permission to use a camera and send notifications.
 Camera access may be neccessary to append photos to documentation and scan 2D-codes.
 Latter can be achieved by a dedicated terminal device.
 You may not be able to log in without this permission and limit your documentation abilities.
 Notifications inform about new in-app messages and support a better work condition.
 You may revoke the permissions through the browser settings.